 Source Plan Assessed ?
-Additional Measures Comment Reduce NI / Ire F1: Implement management controls as they become available, e.g. new or improved guidance, new or revised legislation or regulations, codes of practice There are a number of management controls identified as potential measures, the details NI These could include: Improved guidance based on scientific research for highly sensitive areas (e.g. Pearl Mussels) of which are not yet available.
-It is not possible to assess the impacts associated Ire Ensuring regulations and guidance are cross referenced and revised to incorporate proposed measures with these at this time; however, as they are likely to require some changes to forestry practices e.g. reduced coup sizes or reduced NI X Development of maps indicating where forests should be developed taking account of sensitive and protected areas harvest, it is strongly recommended that when the details of these are known, they are subject to an environmental assessment, and where required, an Appropriate Assessment to identify potential impacts other than those related to water, e.g. population, etc. Ire \checkmark F2: Acidification - Avoid or limit (to below critical thresholds) afforestation on 1st and 2nd order stream catchments in acid sensitive catchments See Table 9.9 for assessment Ire \checkmark F3: Acidification - Restructure existing forests to include open space and structural diversity through age classes and species mix, including broadleaves See Table 9.9 for assessment Ire \checkmark F4: Acidification - Revise the Acidification Protocol to ensure actual minimum alkalinities are detected (that is ensure sampling under high flow conditions) and revise boundary conditions for afforestation in acid sensitive areas.
-See Table 9.9 for assessment Ire \checkmark F5: Eutrophication and Sedimentation - Avoid or limit forest cover on peat sites See Table 9.9 for assessment Ire \checkmark F6: Eutrophication and Sedimentation -Change the tree species mix (for example broadleaves) on replanting See Table 9.9 for assessment Ire \checkmark F7: Eutrophication and Sedimentation - Limiting felling coup size See Table 9.9 for assessment Ire \checkmark F8: Eutrophication and Sedimentation - Establish new forest structures on older plantation sites (including riparian zones, drainage layouts, species mix, open areas) See Table 9.9 for assessment
+Additional Measures Comment Reduce Reduce NI / Ire NI Ire NI x F1: Implement management controls as they become available, e.g. new or improved guidance, new or revised legislation or regulations, codes of practice These could include: Improved guidance based on scientific research for highly sensitive areas (e.g. Pearl Mussels) Ensuring regulations and guidance are cross referenced and revised to incorporate proposed measures Development of maps indicating where forests should be developed taking account of sensitive and protected areas There are a number of management controls identified as potential measures, the details of which are not yet available.
+It is not possible to assess the impacts associated with these at this time; however, as they are likely to require some changes to forestry practices e.g. reduced coup sizes or reduced harvest, it is strongly recommended that when the details of these are known, they are subject to an environmental assessment, and where required, an Appropriate Assessment to identify potential impacts other than those related to water, e.g. population, etc. Ire \checkmark F2: Acidification - Avoid or limit (to below critical thresholds) afforestation on 1st and 2nd order stream catchments in acid sensitive catchments See Table 9.9 for assessment Ire \checkmark F3: Acidification - Restructure existing forests to include open space and structural diversity through age classes and species mix, including broadleaves See Table 9.9 for assessment Ire \checkmark F4: Acidification - Revise the Acidification Protocol to ensure actual minimum alkalinities are detected (that is ensure sampling under high flow conditions) and revise boundary conditions for afforestation in acid sensitive areas.
+See Table 9.9 for assessment Ire \checkmark F5: Eutrophication and Sedimentation - Avoid or limit forest cover on peat sites See Table 9.9 for assessment Ire \checkmark F6: Eutrophication and Sedimentation -Change the tree species mix (for example broadleaves) on replanting See Table 9.9 for assessment Ire \checkmark F7: Eutrophication and Sedimentation - Limiting felling coup size See Table 9.9 for assessment Ire √ F8: Eutrophication and Sedimentation - Establish new forest structures on older plantation sites (including riparian zones, drainage layouts, species mix, open areas) See Table 9.9 for assessment